Business Expenses You Can't Deduct

 Although some business taxes and insurances are deductible, if you’re late to pay or make an error, you can’t deduct the fines and penalties associated with it.

 The Tax Cuts and Jobs Act eliminated deductions for any activities considered entertainment, amusement, or recreation.
-Therefore, things such as tickets to entertainment events, even if they’re with clients, customers, and other business professionals, are not deductible.
+For example, tickets to a concert, day passes to the fair, or a round of golf, even if they’re with employees, clients, or other business professionals, are not deductible.

 This one is obvious, but if you’re engaging in an illegal transaction such as bribing someone, paying a salary to someone who can’t work legally, or purchasing an illegal item under federal and/or state law, you can’t deduct the payment.